TomasHubelbauer/csfd-digest/README.md

 Order selected cinemas first then unselected to avoid concealing selection with scroll.

-Load images upon scrolling into view (keep in dataset before then).

 Fallback to the 180 poster image if the 360 one fails to load and to a no-image image if both fail to load.